-The last mile is a critical part of any transportation strategy and the competition is fierce among companies providing this service.
+For companies to comply with consumer expectations, they must focus on fine-tuning their last-mile logistics.
+You see, the last mile is a critical part of any transportation strategy, and the competition is fierce among companies providing this service.
 The only way to compete without opening your business up to liability is to fully understand the risks at play in last-mile logistics.

 The Long Last Mile

-Last-mile logistics is the final “leg” of the shipping process where products are delivered to the customer or end user.
-This segment isn’t actually a mile — it could be one block or 100 miles, in fact.
+Last-mile logistics is the final “leg” of the shipping process where products are delivered to the customer or end-user.
+This segment isn’t actually a mile — it could be one block or 100 miles.
 Regardless of the distance, what’s consistent is the increasing consumer demand for quicker deliveries and better customer service.
-Global e-commerce sales are expected to reach $2.8 trillion in 2018, and the pressure to perfect last-mile logistics will only get more intense.
+And even in a global pandemic, there’s no sign of it slowing down.
+Economic forecasts predict that e-commerce sales will increase by 13.7% in 2021, hitting $908.73 billion.

 Last Mile Transportation Risks